-Today we head out from Hamed Ela and drive about 85km to Erta Ale, meaning “smoking mountain”, via the small Afar villages called Kusrewad and Dodom.
+This morning on our Danakil photography tour, we drive from Mekele through Abala to Dodom.
 After arrival at Dodom, we will continue on foot as we walk to the Erta Ale Volcano (the walk can take 3 to 3.5 hours).
-This is the most active volcano in Ethiopia, and one of only four worldwide that have an active lava lake at their summit.
+Erta Ale, meaning “smoking mountain” is the most active volcano in Ethiopia, and one of only four worldwide that have an active lava lake at their summit.
 Erta Ale boasts one of the most spectacular lava lakes on earth, it is famous for being the longest existing lava lake.
 Please note that the best time for photography is at night.

-We will have the day to explore around the 613m high Erta Ale.
+We will have a day of our Danakil Depression tour to explore around the 613m high Erta Ale.
 The volcano is centred on the east African Rift, and is mostly below sea level (possibly the only such land volcano on planet earth).
 Techno-coloured landscapes, incredible mineral deposits, sulphur lakes and bubbling sulphur springs make this area visually fascinating!
 At night, the glow of the volcano is sensational – surely one of the most amazing sights on earth!

-We then drive back to Mekele, which is the capital of Tigre and one of the largest towns in Ethiopia.
-It is the smartest and arguably the most rapidly developing town in the country.
+Departing Erta Ale, we retrace our steps back to Domom, and then head back to the now familiar Mekele.
+This is the capital of Tigre and one of the largest towns in Ethiopia, and is sometimes regarded as rge smartest and arguably the most rapidly developing town in the country.
 Mekele is a likeable place, with good facilities and the welcoming air that is so typical of Tigre.
 Emperor Yohannes’ palace dominates the city.
 Majestic in design and handsome in size, the palace is the city’s main attraction.
 It also serves as city’s museum, where one can see, among the other things the Emperor’s throne, royal beds, dresses, artifacts and rifles.
 Similar in architecture, Abreha Castle Hotel is a medieval structure believed to be built on an artificial hill deliberately assembled by a local aristocrat who wanted to defy Emperor Yohannes IV, and demonstrate that he was not a less important personality than his cousins who lived in the palace!

 Mekele is also identified as a transit point for the camel caravans bringing salt up from the arid Danakil Depression, and in to the bargain, there are said to be around 120 rock-hewn churches within an 80km radius of Mekele.

-We return to Addis today by way of a morning flight, where after this incredible adventure comes to an end.
+We return to Addis today by way of a morning flight, where this remarkable Danakil photography tour sadly comes to an end.

 Although Dale grew up in suburban London, which certainly isn’t replete with wild animals, his addiction to wildlife films instilled a deep love for animals and the outdoors, and he has subsequently left London and spent the last 20 years travelling the globe working with, and photographing its wildlife.